 - Applicants can apply for grants worth £1,000 – £10,000.

-- The JYF will only consider applications for large capital grants in exceptional circumstances.
+- The JYF will not consider applications for large capital grants at this time.

 Ruth, Lady Morris of Kenwood CBE